fefas/blog.fefas.net/_posts/2017-06-20-what-should-a-developer-really-catch?.md

 During the last two years I worked with great teams that introduced me to some
-terms: Clean Code, Test Driven Development (TDD), Domain-Driven Design (DDD), Behavior Driven Development (BDD), Continuous Integration (CI), DevOps, Agile Manifesto, Software Craftsmanship etc.
+terms: Clean Code, Test Driven Development (TDD), Domain-Driven Design (DDD), Behavior Driven Development (BDD), Continuous Integration (CI), (real) Object Oriented Programming (OOP), DevOps, Agile Manifesto, Software Craftsmanship etc.

 I still have a lot to learn about those subjects, but they already changed my professional attitude and today I know I am on the right way to become the